cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 ### The prerequisites to deploy this stack

-There are the same than for the previous episodes :
+There are the same than for the previous episodes:

 * an internet acces
 * a Linux shell